Meet Our the Officers for 2019-2020

-Dive Safety Officer:
+Dive Safety Officer

-Jeff Godfrey is the Diving Safety Officer for the University of Connecticut.
+Jeff is the Diving Safety Officer for the University of Connecticut.
 Prior to this he spent 8 years conducting scientific diving at Utah State University.
 Jeff holds SDI and TDI instructor certifications including mixed gas rebreather instructor and he teaches both recreational and scientific diving at the University of Connecticut’s Avery Point Campus.